Verified By: Dr. Boman Dhabhar (Oncologist in Fortis Hospital Mulund)

 The list of the Best Hospital for Cervical cancer treatment in India are:

 Tata Memorial Centre (TMC) is a comprehensive tertiary care centre for cancer in India.
 Established by the House of Tatas in the year 1941.
 It is a specialist cancer treatment and research centre, closely associated with the Advanced Centre for Treatment, Research and Education in Cancer (ACTREC).
 The Centre is the national comprehensive cancer centre for the prevention, treatment, education and research in cancer and is recognized as one of the leading cancer centres in this part of the world.

-Mahatma Phule Charitable trust (A Surana Associate) is a multispecialty hospital with 100 beds at Navi Mumbai.
-MPCT Hospital is the second-largest hospital in Navi Mumbai.
+MPCT is the second-largest multi-speciality hospital with 100 beds in Navi Mumbai.
 MPCT hospital has the most advanced PET Scan of GE, which is used for diagnosis and treatment of cancer.
-The hospital offered the most advanced linear accelerator of the world called as true beam for the treatment of cancer.
+The hospital offers the most advanced linear accelerator of the world called as true beam for the treatment of cancer.
+The hospital has special software and hardware for treatment of cancer and it has software to treat the smallest brain tumors.
 It has 24 Channel brachytherapy for the treatment of cervical cancer & breast cancer.

 The leading hospital of the Apollo Group was built up in 1983.
 The hospital has more than 60 divisions initiated by universally prepared specialists, the best-in-class hospital for different wellbeing issue and forefront therapeutic strategies, that makes it the most favoured goals for patients across India and around the world.

 Gleneagles Global Health City Hospital - Chennai